Luyanda-web09/Introduction-to-AI-IBM-/README.md

 The development of machine learning models relies on the data and algorithms provided by humans.
 This summary encapsulates the key concepts of AI, its historical context, types, and learning processes.

-the different forms of intelligence utilized during a daily commute, highlighting the roles of human, artificial, and augmented intelligence.
+The different forms of intelligence utilized during a daily commute, highlighting the roles of human, artificial, and augmented intelligence.

 Human Intelligence